deepseek-ai/DeepSeek-MoE/README.md

     --use_lora False
 ```

 You can also finetune the model with 4/8-bits qlora, feel free to try it.
+For this configuration, it is possible to run on a single A100 80G GPU, and adjustments can be made according to your resources.
 ```bash
 DATA_PATH="<your_data_path>"
 OUTPUT_PATH="<your_output_path>"